I don’t always regret our decision about moving to Rio de Janeiro, Brazil from Asia.

 6. Quality is expensive.

 Quality items are a LOT cheaper in the US.
 Americans get spoiled with stores like Target and IKEA, where you can buy high quality items for a fairly low cost.
-That isn’t the case in Brazil.
+That isn’t the case in Rio.

 Electronics and appliances are expensive, and for actual quality items that work properly – they are REALLY expensive.